vinyselopal/LibraryManagement/README.md

 # LibraryManagement
-# Library Management client using Django and React
+# Library Management app using Django and React

 ## Functionalities: